idvorkin/idvorkin.github.io/_d/small.md

 ---
 layout: post
-title: "Start small/stay small/Re-Work"
+title: "Start small,stay small/Re-Work"
-permalink: /staysmall
+permalink: /staysmallstaysmall
 redirect_from:
   - /rework
-  - /staysmall
+  - /startsmall
 ---

 There is a world where growth is put on a pedestal.
 And there's another world where you think more about operating sustainably.